13 Essential Facebook Ads Metrics Every Marketer Should Track

 For example, if you spend $100 on your campaign and generate $300 in revenue, your ROAS will be 3:1, meaning you earn $3 for every $1 spent.

-Why it matters: ROAS is a highly sought-after metric that explains whether your campaign strategy has resulted in the desired profits.
-Among all other Facebook ads metrics, ROAS is the only one that signals how your efforts are paying off.
-Based on the profits achieved, you can analyze your Facebook ads, identify any obstacles hindering your Facebook campaign conversions, and eliminate them to increase revenue.
+Why it matters: Among all other Facebook Ads metrics, ROAS is the only one that signals how your efforts are paying off.
+Based on the profits achieved, you can analyze opportunities, identify any obstacles hindering your Facebook campaign conversions, and eliminate them to increase revenue.

 4. Cost Per Result